terwer/siyuan-theme-zhihu/README.md

 [中文](https://github.com/terwer/zhihu-theme/blob/main/README_zh_CN.md)

-# zhihu-theme
+# Zhihu

+![](https://raw.githubusercontent.com/terwer/zhihu-theme/main/icon.png)

 A siyuan-note theme inspired by zhihu

-![](https://raw.githubusercontent.com/terwer/zhihu-theme/main/icon.png)

 > ⚠️ WARNING: Current version in the early stage, and the function is not comprehensive yet.
 Valuable opinions through [issue](https://github.com/terwer/zhihu-theme/issues/new) is welcome.
 Please refer to [Core Features](#core-features) for this version's characteristics.